 After a skiing injury 30 years ago, Bert Pepper, MD, got osteoarthritis in his left knee.
 "I stopped skiing and gave up tennis, running, and other sports that are tough on the knee," he says.
 "I turned to speed-walking to stay fit, but the knee kept me from walking at a good pace."

 As his pain got worse and walking became harder, he looked into having a knee replacement.
-It's not a decision to make lightly, says Pepper, who is a psychiatrist.
+It's not a decision to make lightly, Pepper says.
 "It's a major life event.
 You have to be prepared to lose a few months to pain after surgery, limited mobility, and vigorous rehabilitation."
-And like any surgery, it's important to weigh the risks and benefits carefully.

 The pain of arthritis makes it tough for many people to get a good night’s sleep.
 Worse yet, tossing and turning at night can actually increase the perception of pain.